 I care about the environment.
 Racial equality.
 Gay rights.
 Women's rights.
 Basically, I just want everyone to get along and live long, healthy lives.
 I do stand-up comedy, including a special brand of eco-comedy that I've invented.
 I've been written up in major papers about it.
 I've hosted award shows and community cable shows.
 I write humourous articles and draw cartoons for a newspaper.
 I like making short films.
 I write what on my YouTube page I call Cozy Love Songs.
 One song that I wrote is on the soundtrack of a short film I made about a towel who falls in love with the girl who owns him.
 Yes, sometimes I imagine what feelings things would have, if they had feelings.
 Maybe I'm too sensitive.

-I wrote an eco love song for the Green Party leader during Canadian federal election, and it went viral.
+I wrote an eco love song for Elizabeth May, the Green Party leader during Canadian federal election, and it went viral.
 It encouraged people to think about the environment during the election.
 I'm pretty happy about that.
 I'm also happy that CTV Newschannel sent a limo to take me to their studio and interview me for 5 minutes about my song.
 It looked like they were talking to me elsewhere, but (spoiler alert!)
 I was really in the next room.
 I'm not so happy that I decided to put in eye drops just before going on air, and a drop dripped down through my make-up and it looked like I was crying.

 Every day I look forward to doing and learning new things.
 I'm inspired by my mom who started running at 50 and now runs marathons and triathlons, as well as paints and writes and does charity work.
 I'm inspired by my dad, who seems to be treating retirement as a chance to help more people in ever more ways.
 And I often think about how much my grandparents loved each other.
 There's an old photo of my Baba holding my baby cousin while my Zaida takes advantage of the moment to sneak a kiss onto Baba's cheek and Baba's face lights up.
 I aspire to being in a photo like that.